Survivor Series (2006): Storylines

 The event consisted of seven professional wrestling matches with outcomes predetermined by WWE script writers.
 The wrestlers portrayed their characters in planned storylines that took place before, during, and after the event.
-All wrestlers were from either one of the WWE's brands – Raw, SmackDown!, and ECW – while the storylines played out on their weekly television shows, Raw, SmackDown!, and ECW.
+All wrestlers were from either one of WWE's brands – Raw, SmackDown!, and ECW – while the storylines played out on their weekly television shows, Raw, SmackDown!, and ECW.

 The main feud on Raw heading into Survivor Series was between John Cena and Umaga.
 Umaga was Cena's latest challenge after Cena finished off the feud between King Booker and The Big Show at Cyber Sunday.
 On the November 13 episode of Raw, Cena and Umaga finally fought in a singles match, but it was interrupted by the ECW World Champion The Big Show forcing it to a no-contest.

 The primary feud on SmackDown! was between World Heavyweight Champion King Booker and Batista.
 Batista relinquished the title in Philadelphia at the Wachovia Center on the January 13 episode of SmackDown!, the same exact location of Survivor Series due to a triceps injury.
 King Booker had already faced Batista and retained the World Heavyweight Championship at two pay-per-views (SummerSlam and No Mercy - the latter in a fatal four-way) since his return on the July 7 episode of SmackDown!.
 This time, Theodore Long announced that the match at Survivor Series would be Batista's last chance to win the World Heavyweight Championship.

 Another feud was between The Undertaker and Mr. Kennedy.
 Kennedy beat The Undertaker at No Mercy by disqualification.
-On the November 10 episode of SmackDown!, Kennedy challenged The Undertaker once more bragging that he beat four former World Champions.
+On the November 10 episode of SmackDown!, Kennedy challenged The Undertaker once more bragging that he beat four former world champions.
 The match was made into a First blood match.

 The ECW brand was building up their "Extreme Elimination Chamber" match at December to Dismember.
 The contestants that were named to face the ECW World Champion The Big Show were: Rob Van Dam, Sabu, CM Punk, and Test.
 The final contestant was revealed on the November 21 edition of ECW.
 It was Bobby Lashley, and he attacked Big Show during the in-ring segment.